Rocky Mountain Spotted Fever (RMSF)

 Doxycycline therapy also treats Lyme disease, ehrlichiosis, and relapsing fever—entities often clinically confused with RMSF.[21]
 Oral formulations may be used for patients being treated at home or for hospitalized patients who can take oral medications.

-In 1997, the American Academy of Pediatrics revised treatment options for children with RMSF.
-Doxycycline became the preferred drug choice for treating children of any age because of the potential for severe or fatal cases.
+The American Academy of Pediatrics recommends doxycycline as the preferred treatment for children of any age with RMSF because of the potential for severe or fatal cases.

 Short courses of doxycycline to treat RMSF do not cause significant dental staining.[22]
 Beta-lactam antibiotic coverage does not treat RMSF.